AbdullahAlmansour/AbdullahAlmansour/README.md

 - Hi 👋 I’m Abdullah Almansour
-- I’m interested in embedded systems and robotics design and applications.
-- I’m particularly interested in their applications in healthcare, prosthetics and assistive devices.
+- I’m interested in Electornic designs and Robotics Applications
 - You can reach me at: https://www.linkedin.com/in/abdullah--almansour/